Does applying to an employer obligate me to interview?

 When an employer requests a transcript, should it be an “official” transcript?

-No, copies of your unofficial transcript are acceptable to the vast majority of employers.
+No, copies of your official transcript are acceptable to the vast majority of employers.
 You may request an unofficial transcript from the Registrar’s Office.
 Do not distribute the BannerWeb version of your transcript.
-Should an employer require an official transcript, they will let you know.
+Should an employer require an official transcript directly from the university, they will let you know.
 Employers often require official transcripts at the offer stage.

 Any tips on interviewing successfully via Skype?